Ed Wynn: Death

 Red Skelton, who was discovered by Wynn, stated: "His death is the first time he ever made anyone sad."

 Legacy

 Wynn's distinctive voice continues to be emulated by countless actors and comedians, including Alan Tudyk for the character King Candy in Disney's animated film Wreck-It Ralph.

 Wynn was posthumously named a Disney Legend on August 10, 2013.

-In the graphic adventure game King's Quest VI, the character Jollo is based on his style.